minastyr/Chapter7/README.md

 ## Usage
 Use this when you need to quickly build the README file, saving you some time gettting your code to market.
+Simply answer the questions in the prompts as demonstrated in the video at https://drive.google.com/file/d/1d2nifubzahtNJMVvdKqrVGOdBmlMPge5/view.
+Afterward, it will generate the new README.md that you can grab and add to your codebase.

 ## Contributing